Latte Lab Blogs

 Published on [Date Placeholder]

-There’s been a lot of discussion lately about authorship in academia and publishing.
-I recently came across a LinkedIn post where a PhD student raised concerns about authors being added without contributing to writing or data analysis.
-While I don’t know the specifics of that case, it reminded me of my own PhD journey.
+There’s been a lot of talk about authorship in academia and publishing lately.
+I recently came across a LinkedIn post where a PhD student raised concerns about authors being added without writing or analyzing data.
+I don’t know the details of that case, but it took me back to my own PhD journey.